Johnson Fistel Announces Class Action Lawsuit Against Fly-E Group, Inc. (FLYE) on Behalf of Investors

-SAN DIEGO, Oct.
-17, 2025 (GLOBE NEWSWIRE) -- Johnson Fistel, PLLP announces that a class action lawsuit has been filed on behalf of investors of Fly-E Group, Inc. (NASDAQ: FLYE).
+SAN DIEGO , Oct.
+22, 2025 (GLOBE NEWSWIRE) -- Johnson Fistel, PLLP announces that a class action lawsuit has been filed on behalf of investors of Fly-E Group, Inc. (NASDAQ: FLYE).
 The lawsuit seeks to recover losses on behalf of investors who purchased or acquired the Company’s securities between July 15, 2025 and August 14, 2025, inclusive (the “Class Period”).

 What if I purchased Fly-E securities?